 The main strategy that will help us pass through this November semi-sane, and hopefully manage to hit our goals as well, is setting up a strict schedule and following through with it.

-These are some tools and programs I found that can help you organize your daily tasks, be it your writing goals or any other daily tasks you need to get done, while also assisting you in eliminating the distractions that will probably stop you from reaching your daily writing goal in time.
+These are some tools and programs I found that can help you organize your daily tasks, be it your writing goals or any other daily tasks you need to get done, while also assisting you in eliminating the distractions that might stop you from reaching your daily writing goal in time.

 A. Writing tools

 I love writing tools, and so I always look for ones that are most convenient to use.
-Beside the common programs you can use to write like Microsoft Word, Google Docs, Pages, or Scrivener, there is one that I have only come across a few days ago, but I really like the features it offers and I think I will be using it most of November, and that is OmmWirter.
+Beside the common programs you can use to write, like Microsoft Word, Google Docs, Pages, or Scrivener, there is one that I have only come across a few days ago, but I really like the features it offers, and I think I will be using it most of November, and that is OmmWirter.

 It creates a very different mood for writing that helps you focus and cancels any distractions with background music and sound effects.

-When you are in the writing mode, it goes to fullscreen, blocking everything on your laptop, so no notifications or any type of distractions can divert your attention while writing.
+When you are in the writing mode, it goes to fullscreen, blocking everything on your laptop.
+So no notifications or any type of distractions can divert your attention while writing.